Automattic/wp-calypso/docs/sdk.md

 These extensions live under `client/gutenberg/extensions` directory.
 There are some presets to bundle multiple extensions into one in `client/gutenberg/extensions/presets` directory.

-By default, these extensions will be built under `build` folder next to entry script passed.
+By default, these extensions will be built under `build` folder in the same folder with entry script.

 ## Extending the SDK